mwglow15/rock-paper-scissors/README.md

 # rock-paper-scissors
-A game of rock, paper, scissors using Javascript
+A game of rock, paper, scissors using Vanilla Javascript